SerVB/hyperskill-projects/simple-data-sorter.md

 #### Description
 Parse the "data type" run argument.
 After the argument name there should be the "data type name" argument.
 Give names to the arguments.
 Consider using static final strings to store the given names.

-Implement searching for most common line and most common word.
+Implement searching for line and word with the greatest length.

 If the "data type" isn't presented, assume that the data type is word.

-Add output of the most common data percentage.
+Add output of the greatest data percentage.

 #### Run configuration examples
 ```